- Ease of use: 9/10

-- FREE TRIAL: Free trial for the premium version
+- Free version: Free trial for the premium version

-- FREE TRIAL: Free trial for the premium version
+- Free version: Free trial for the premium version

-- AVAILABILITY: Browser expension, web app, MS Office integration, and desktop app.
+- Works on: Browser, web app, MS Office integration, and desktop app

 - Comprehensive grammar, spelling, and punctuation check